National trade hub

 Should I get a heat pump instead of a furnace?

 Heat pumps work in Ohio's climate, especially cold-climate models rated for 100% capacity at 5°F or lower.
-They cost $1,500-$3,500 more upfront than a standard furnace but heat AND cool and may qualify for federal rebates.
+They cost $1,500-$3,500 more upfront than a standard furnace but heat AND cool.
+The federal Energy Efficient Home Improvement Credit (section 25C) that used to help with this ended under the One Big Beautiful Bill Act (Pub.
+L. 119-21) for property placed in service after December 31, 2025, so check current Ohio utility and state energy programs instead.
 Ask your HVAC contractor to model both options against your local gas vs electric rates.

 Hand the question to your preferred assistant — it will use ProFix Directory's open MCP server and llms.txt as context.